bcgov/platform-developer-docs/src/docs/platform-architecture-reference/openshift-network-policies.md

           role: client
 ```

-contains two elements in the from array, and allows connections from Pods in the local Namespace with the label role=client, or from any Pod in any namespace with the label user=alice.
+contains **two elements in the from array**, and allows connections from Pods in the local Namespace with the label role=client, or from any Pod in any namespace with the label user=alice.

 ## Deny by default policy